Parsa-Rajabi/CPSC-344/docs/project/checkpoint-B.md

 <details class="rubric">
 <summary><strong>Full Marks (1 point)</strong></summary>

 All required sections are present and submitted on time.
-The report includes a Design Decision Log (2–4 entries), 2–3 clear Research Questions, an Evaluation Methods table with both Observation and Interview/Questionnaire, a Study Procedure (≤1 hour), a Recruitment Plan (≥2 participants per team member), a Study Materials list, and an Appendix with relevant materials.
+The report includes a Design Decision Log (2–4 entries), 2–3 clear Research Questions, an Evaluation Methods table with both Observation and Interview/Questionnaire, a Study Procedure (≤1 hour; ≥2 participants per team member), and an Appendix with relevant materials.

 </details>
 <details class="rubric">